wpkelso/notes/Field Effect Transistor.md

 The MOSFET is one of the most common types of FETs, often acting as an electronically controlled switch.
 The MOS in MOSFET stands for Metal Oxide [[Semiconductor]], usually using Silicon Oxide as the semiconductor material.

+There are a couple different types of MOSFETS:
+- n-channel (NMOS)
+- p-channel (PMOS)
+- Complementary-symmetry (CMOS)
+	- This is a combination of n-channel and p-channel devices on the same IC

+Additionally, MOSFETS can either be *depletion-type* or *enhancement-type*.
+NMOS and PMOS devices parallel each other in their characteristics; however, PMOS has it’s polarity reversed with respect to NMOS devices.
+Thus, all voltages and currents are reversed.

 ## Operation Regions

 ### Cutoff